kevinolega/callcentertrainingtips/sales-english-lessons.md

 <details>
 <summary style="color:#61c17d; font-family:Lato; font-size:23px; line-height:22px;">How much does the training cost?</summary>
-<p style="color:black;">The cost of training starts at ₱897 for a single session.
+<p style="color:black;">The cost of training starts at ₱667 for a 2-hour intro session (Call Center Prep), or ₱1,320 for a regular advanced single session.
 We offer discounts for multiple sessions, allowing you to save more when you commit to more weeks of training.</p>
 </details>